Farhan-hyd/SolidityPractice/README.md

 # SolidityPractice
-is has the important solidity concepts in it
+it has the basic solidity programs